CI-TRACS/Data_Wrangling_with_Computational_Notebooks/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-**Synopsis:** Introduction to Python and Pandas for cleaning and wrangling data climate datasets using Jupyter notebooks on the Mana HPC for exploratory research and reproducible analysis.
+**Synopsis:** Introduction to Python and Pandas for cleaning and wrangling climate datasets using Jupyter notebooks for exploratory research and reproducible analysis.

 <!-- this is an html comment -->